Dulwich High School of Visual Arts and Design

-Dulwich High School of Visual Arts & Design (abbreviated as DHSVAD) is a government coeducational specialist secondary school, with speciality in visual arts and design, located in Dulwich Hill, an inner western suburb of Sydney, New South Wales, Australia.
+Dulwich High School of Visual Arts & Design (abbreviated as DHSVAD) is a government coeducational specialist secondary school, with speciality in visual arts and design, located in Dulwich Hill, an Inner West suburb of Sydney, New South Wales, Australia.

 Re-established in 2003, the school is run by the New South Wales Department of Education and Training.
 The School offers a comprehensive education program with a strong focus on visual arts and design throughout all years and subjects.
 DHSVAD is affiliated with the National Art School, The Design Centre Enmore TAFE, and The Art Gallery of New South Wales.

 The School also runs a program called NEO.
 Year 8-10 Students engage in visual art and design-orientated workshops each week according to their area of interest.
 Subjects include Web Design, Robotics, Cartooning, Animation, Jewellery Making, Ceramics, Food Design, Design Your School Museum, and the most popular being Draw/Design/Make.